-A laser is a very thin, focused beam of light that heats the tissue it is directed at.
+A laser is a very thin, focused beam of light that heats and destroys tissue.
 Lasers can focus very accurately on tiny areas.

 What is laser treatment?

 Doctors can use laser beams to burn away abnormal or cancerous cells.
-This is called laser ablation and it can:
+This is called laser ablation.
+It can:

 - destroy small areas of precancerous cells